falkr/ttm4175/pages/day1.md

 ### 1. Setting things up

-Here it will be decribed how to connect the raspberry pi to the computer and make it appear on the screen. (too basic?)
+Here it will be decribed how to connect the rPi to the computer and make it appear on the screen. (too basic?)

 ### 2. Connection to the rPi with SSH